 The network can configure:

-- multiple SMTCs in parallel per carrier and for a given set of cells depending on UE capabilities using propagation delay difference calculated by UE;
+- multiple SMTCs in parallel per carrier and for a given set of cells depending on UE capabilities;

 - measurement gaps based on multiple SMTCs.

+- satellite assistance information (e.g., ephemeris, common TA parameters) provided via system information for UE to perform measurement on neighbour cells in RRC_IDLE/RRC_INACTIVE/RRC_CONNECTED.

-NW-controlled adjustment of SMTCs can be based on UE assistance information reported in Connected mode.
-For Idle/Inactive mode UE can adjust SMTCs based on its location and satellite assistance information (e.g. ephemeris, common TA parameters).
+NW-controlled adjustment of SMTCs can be based on UE assistance information reported in RRC_CONNECTED.
+UE in RRC_IDLE/RRC_INACTIVE can adjust SMTCs based on its location and satellite assistance information (e.g. ephemeris, common TA parameters).

-UE assistance information is in the form of a service link propagation delay difference between serving cell and neighbour cells.
+UE assistance information is in the form of the service link propagation delay difference(s) between the serving cell and neighbour cell(s).

 …